spectrocloud/librarium/docs/docs-content/automation/palette-cli/commands/ec.md

 ## Validate Environment

 You can use the `--validate` flag to scan the environment and conduct validation before the Enterprise Cluster is installed.
-The validation uses the open-source project [Validator](https://github.com/validator-labs/validator) to check for the following prerequisites:
+The validation uses the open source project [Validator](https://github.com/validator-labs/validator) to check for the following prerequisites:

 - The required vSphere permissions and privileges are available for the provided user.